Mountains Behind Haiti’s Protests

 The population was especially angry about Martelly’s appointment of Gaby Silencieux as Deputy Commissioner for the Limbe District in the Northern Department.
 Mr. Silencieux is wanted by police for murder and arson.

 Martelly and his North Department Delegate Yvon Alteon were also accused of collusion with a land-grabbing family in the Petit Anse area that claims to be related to 19th-century Haitian President Jean-Pierre Boyer and to own the titles to one third of the city.
 The family has threatened to evict thousands from the neighborhoods of Lafossette, Chada I and II.

 Land prices in the north have skyrocketed because of the anticipated arrival of foreign mining personnel.
-A tactic of withholding city services is being used throughout Haiti to discourage people from living in some areas.
+A tactic of withholding city services, such as electricity and running water, is being used throughout Haiti to discourage people from living in some areas.
 For example, the cities of Cap Haitien and Gonaives have had no municipal water for months due to sabotage.
 In addition sugar-cane and rum production, an important industry in Cap Haitien that employed thousands, has been under attack since two years from a systematic dumping of imported ethanol.
 More than 12 distilleries have shut down.

 A sit-in on the Cathedral Square followed the next day to protest against the general deterioration of living conditions and the hunger brought on by the hike in food prices.
 This event was organized by l’Organisation du Peuple en Lutte (Organization of Peoples for Struggle, OPL) political party, headed by Eluscar Charles.
 Protesters conducted a symbolic trial of members of the government and demanded that Martelly and his team show what they have done.

 Simultaneously in nearby Leogane, protesters blocked National Highway No. 2, charged the Martelly-appointed municipal council with incompetence and called for transparency in the public works on the Rouyonne River.